ProjectAdam95/CMS-Blog/README.md

 - Responsive layout for mobile and desktop devices.
 - Secure session management with `express-session` and hashed passwords using `bcrypt`.
 - Built using the MVC (Model-View-Controller) paradigm.
+- Handlebars.js used as the templating engine for dynamic HTML rendering.
+- PostgreSQL database integrated using Sequelize ORM for efficient data storage and retrieval.

 ### :file_folder: File Structure